Want to reach more people? Get familiar with these 3 types of marketing emails

 Relational emails

-Relational emails are all about engaging the people who subscribe to your email list, and building a relationship with them.
+Relational emails (also known as relationship emails) are all about engaging the people who subscribe to your email list, and building a relationship with them.
 (Relational.
 Relationship.
 Starting to make sense, right?)
 Relational emails include welcome messages sent to new subscribers, outreach out to customers with an inactive account, general company updates or a customer feedback survey.
 It’s important to remember that the focus of relational emails is to grow a relationship, not make a sales pitch.
 View these interactions as an opportunity to talk to the customer, and share a little more about your company.

 It’s not a question of whether you will use these email types, but when.
 Think about how your firm can work within these categories to provide a better experience for newsletter subscribers.